dst/work-repo-template/README.md

 ========

 # About
-Template repo for work setup.
+It is a template for a work repository.
 It includes ssh config, mail filters, etc.

 # Installation
 Run script:

 $ ./install.sh